smithy-lang/smithy-rs/design/src/rfcs/rfc0022_refine_builder.md

 ## Overview

+Type-heavy builders can lead to a poor developer experience when it comes to writing function signatures, conditional branches and clarity of error messages.
+This RFC provides examples for the issues we are trying to mitigate and showcases an alternative design for the service builder, cutting generic parameters from 2*(N+1) to 2, where `N` is the number of operations on the service.
+We rely on eagerly upgrading the registered handlers and operations to `Route<B>` to achieve this reduction.

 Goals:

 - Maximise API ergonomics, with a particular focus on the developer experience for Rust beginners.

 Strategy:

 - Reduce type complexity, exposing a less generic API;
 - Provide clearer errors when the service builder is misconfigured.

 Trade-offs:

 - Reduce compile-time safety.
 Missing handlers will be detected at runtime instead of compile-time.

 Constraints:

 - There should be no significant degradation in runtime performance (i.e. startup time for applications).

 ## Handling missing operations